During and after a flood, there are increased risks to health and safety. The main health risks while in flood-impacted areas include:

-injuries, including those caused by falls, skin lacerations, and snake and spider bites
+injuries, including those caused by falls, skin cuts and lacerations, and snake and spider bites

 You may need to consider a tetanus vaccination.
 If you have any doubts about whether you are fully vaccinated, contact your doctor.

 Cleaning up after a flood

 Following the initial damage to property and infrastructure, water left behind from flooding can cause sickness and serious injury.
 Minimise risks with safe behaviour and good hygiene practices.

 Wear protective clothing, such as sturdy footwear (e.g. rubber boots), loose long-sleeved shirts and trousers, thick waterproof gloves, hat and eye protection (e.g. sunglasses).